What Are Spleen Injuries?

 The spleen is an important organ in the body, but you can live without it.

 Most children with spleen injuries have belly pain after the trauma or injury.
 They may also complain of left shoulder pain.
 If a spleen injury is suspected, the trauma surgery providers will carefully examine your child.
-X-rays, CT scan (a picture that shows more detail than an X-ray), ultrasound or blood tests may be done to help determine how badly your child's spleen is hurt.
+X-rays, a CT scan (a picture that shows more detail than an X-ray), ultrasound or blood tests may be done.

 The American Association for the Surgery of Trauma (AAST) grades spleen injuries on a scale of 1-5.
-The grade is determined by the size of the injury in the spleen and grade 1 injuries are the least severe injuries, while grade 5 injuries are the most severe.
+The grade is determined by the size of the injury in the spleen.
+Grade 1 injuries are the least severe, while grade 5 injuries are the most severe.

 Most spleen injuries do not need surgery.
-Children with injury grades 1 or 2 might be discharged from the Emergency Department or admitted to the hospital.
-Grades 3-5 will be admitted to the hospital for pain management, blood tests, and close monitoring.
-Fortunately, most spleen injuries are treated without surgery.
+Children with low grade injuries (1 or 2) may be discharged from the Emergency Department or admitted to the hospital.
+Higher grade injuries (3-5) will be admitted to the hospital for pain management, blood tests and close monitoring.
 Depending on the grade of the injury, treatment can include strict bedrest, nothing to eat or drink for a short period of time, pain control, lab work and IV fluid hydration.
-Blood transfusions can sometimes be necessary.
+Blood transfusions may also be necessary.

 Sometimes the spleen is so badly injured that it will not stop bleeding on its own.
 In these rare cases surgery is needed to remove the spleen.

 If your child's spleen was so badly injured that it was removed, the protective workings of the spleen were also removed.
 To help boost the body’s ability to fight viruses, your child will need new vaccinations about 10-14 days after surgery or before leaving the hospital.
-Your trauma surgery provider and your child’s primary care doctor will decide which vaccines will be necessary for your child.
+Your trauma surgery provider and your child’s primary care doctor will decide which vaccines your child will need.

-Speak to your trauma surgery provider about medicines your child was taking prior to their admission to the hospital and obtain approval to resume home medications.
+Speak to your trauma surgery provider about medicines your child was taking before they were admitted.
+They will let you know when it is okay to restart home medications.
 Your child may have some pain or soreness at home.
-Give acetaminophen (also known as Tylenol) for pain.
+Give acetaminophen (Tylenol®) for pain.
 Your child's trauma surgery provider may give you a prescription for stronger pain medication.
 Give the stronger pain medication if the pain does not go away one hour after giving acetaminophen.
 Follow the directions on the bottle.

-Do not give your child ibuprofen (also known as Motrin, Advil, Aleve, etc.) until your trauma surgery provider says that it is okay.
+Do not give your child ibuprofen (Motrin®, Advil®, Aleve®, etc.) until your trauma surgery provider says that it is okay.
 Your child may require a stool softener while taking prescription pain medication to prevent constipation and straining with bowel movements.

 Wound and Skin Care